memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.strongly_connected_components.md

 **Returns**

-A list of sets of nodes, one for each strongly connected
+A list of lists of nodes, one for each strongly connected
     component of `G`.